SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

    A tablespace is basically a directory in the file system, which defines the data's physical layout.

-2. A tablespace can be used by multiple databases, and a database's data can be stored in multiple tablespaces.
+2. A tablespace can be used by multiple databases, e.g., the default tablespace `pg_default` (if not changed), is used by database `template1`, and when creating a new database, if not explicitly specified, it uses the tablespace used by `template1`, so you can say that most databases will use `pg_default`.

+   And a database's data can be stored in multiple tablespaces, true, even though a database have only 1 tablespace attribute, we can specify tablespaces for its every table.

+   > QUES(Solved): then what is the point of setting tablespace for database.
+   >
+   > ANSWER: the tablespace set for a database will be the default tablespace for
+   > its objects.
+And when an object uses its database's tablespace, it
+   > `reltablespace` will be 0 in `pg_class`.

 3. List all tablespaces